mirage/mirage-www/tmpl/blog/announcing-mirage-35-release.md

 - support for OCaml 4.06.0 (and above), where `safe-string` is enabled by default.
 Strings are immutable now!!,
 - remove usage of `result` package, which has incorporated into `Pervasives` since OCaml 4.03.0.

-We are working on further changes (namely revising the `mirage` internal build system, at the moment using `ocamlbuild`, `ocamlfind`, `pkg-config`, and `make`) to make MirageOS more developer-friendly by using [dune](https://dune.build).
-Changing the internal build tooling allows for monorepos, incremental builds, cross-compilation, and other oft-requested improvements.

 The 3.5.0 release contains several API improvements of different MirageOS interfaces - if you're developing your own MirageOS unikernels, you may want to read this post to adjust to the new APIs.

 ## MirageOS interface API changes: